dnguyen800/dnguyen800.github.io/_posts/2019-04-15-smart-lock.md

 ## August Locks

-**If you want to try out a smart lock but don’t own a home, then August locks might be the solution for you.** Keep in mind that some disassembly of the current lock is required, so it is your responsibility to follow the rental agreements.
+**If you want to try out a smart lock but don’t own a home, then the [August Lock Pro](https://amzn.to/2WRHjjX) might be the solution for you.** Keep in mind that some disassembly of the current lock is required, so it is your responsibility to follow the rental agreements.
 August locks only require replacement of the thumb latch, so the lock replacement is unnoticeable from the outside and your (and landlord’s) existing keys will continue to work.
 I recommend the August Lock Pro for its **``Z-Wave support``**, so you can avoid using the poorly-reviewed August app and Connect Wi-Fi Bridge.

 **August locks only work on single bolt locks.** I wasn’t familiar with the term, but luckily August has a nice illustration (see below) to explain the difference.